Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Methods

 where $\tau$ denotes a scalar temperature that controls the smoothness of the softmax distribution and $j$ defines "negatives", or unrelated observations.
-Each example $j \neq i$ in the mini-batch is presumed to be a negative.
+We presume each example $j \neq i$ in the mini-batch to be a negative.
 The loss makes the embeddings $q_i$ and $k_i$ closer in Euclidean distance in joint embedding space.
 This consequently aligns $I$ with $M$ conveniently for joint learning.
-A binary classification loss from the graph head is employed to learn relationships between modalities, distinguishing between matching and non-matching olfaction-vision pairs.
+A binary classification loss from the graph head learns relationships between modalities, distinguishing between matching and non-matching olfaction-vision pairs.

 Many approaches to robotic control struggle with a core tradeoff: backbones of large vision models are highly general but too slow for real-time operation, while traditional robot visuomotor policies are fast but lack generalization \cite{eschmann2023learning}.
 We resolve this tradeoff by introducing a dual-system architecture.
 Component 1 is the OVM that runs at 0.1-0.2 Hz.
-It is responsible for high-level scene understanding and multimodal comprehension, enabling broad generalization across objects, environments, and goals.
-Component 2, is a high-speed reactive vision-olfaction module containing a fine-tuned YOLOv11 \cite{khanam2024yolov11overviewkeyarchitectural} for rapid vision inference running inference at 1-2 Hz.
-Component 1 is mainly used in confirming whether the acceptance criteria for locating the odor source have been achieved (see Section \ref{sec:acceptance} for more on this).
-Component 2 is designed to synchronize at the same sampling rate as the olfaction sensors, and helps convert the latent representations from the OVM into precise, continuous UAV actions.
+It handles high-level scene understanding and multimodal comprehension, enabling broad generalization across objects, environments, and goals.
+Component 2 is a high-speed reactive vision-olfaction module containing a fine-tuned YOLOv11 \cite{khanam2024yolov11overviewkeyarchitectural} for rapid vision inference running inference at 1-2 Hz.
+Component 1 mainly confirms whether the acceptance criteria for locating the odor source have been achieved (see Section \ref{sec:acceptance} for more on this).
+Component 2 synchronizes at the same sampling rate as the olfaction sensors, and helps convert the latent representations from the OVM into precise, continuous UAV actions.

 This decoupled design lets each component function at its optimal temporal scale.
 Component 2 can deliberate slowly over abstract goals, while Component 1 executes rapid, low-latency commands in response to dynamic conditions.
 This relieves the need to model increased complexity in our plume models and simulations.
 Furthermore, the separation of both components allows for independent development and iteration.